canonical/deployment-configs/sites/README.md

 List of possible values that can be used

 ## name
-**(Mandatory)**

 **Type:** String

-This property will be used mainly for all the Kubernetes metadata name, it will also be used to set some properties as a default value if they have not been defined as tlsSecretName.
+This property will be used for all the Kubernetes metadata names.
+If not specified by default it will be the domain name, replacing the dots with dashes.

 Example:
 ```
+name: threesixty-canonical-com
+staging:
-name: canonical-com
+  name: threesixty-staging-canonical-com
 ```

 ## domain